Mohawk Airlines: History

 When hired by Mohawk Airlines in December 1957, Ruth Carol Taylor became the first African-American flight attendant in the United States.
-Six months after breaking one historic barrier, Ruth Taylor's career ended due to another barrier: the airline's marriage ban, a common practice among airlines of the day.
+Six months after breaking one historic barrier, Taylor's career ended due to another barrier: the airline's marriage ban, a common practice among airlines of the day.
 Airlines often dismissed flight attendants who married or became pregnant.

 Mohawk's golden age was the late 1950s and early 1960s; it acquired the Convair 440 in 1958, and Martin 4-0-4s in 1960.
 In 1961, Mohawk was the first airline to use a centralized computer-based reservation service, and in 1965, the first regional airline to use flight simulators.
-Mohawk upgraded its fleet with the BAC One-Eleven in 1965, becoming the first regional airline to fly jets.